Skip to content

 Hasten the change

 Just keeping our fingers crossed and hoping that things will change eventually does nobody any favours.
 Setting quotas is not what is needed but allowing all appropriate candidates are considered from the outset would help.
 ACEM, recognising their lack of diversity, is seeking to change its constitution in order to increase the opportunities for female fellows.
-As with any core change it does actually require that members get off their bottoms and vote.
+As with any core change, it actually requires that members get off their bottoms and vote.

 Gender and speakers at conferences